EthelK/ethelk.github.io/EDA-ethereum.md

 This time, we will solely look at Ethereum as a cryptocurrency and its market value.

-Our main assumption is: **The Ethereum value can be predicted with historical values, other cryptocurrencies'indexes or other markets**

 **Previous Analysis**

 Most of the existing analysis on cryptocurrencies focus on the Bitcoin.